thombu/rabbiteasy/README.md

 ## Connection Factory

-The single connection factory always provides the same connection on calling newConnection() and reestablishes this connection as soon as the connection is lost.
+A single connection factory always provides the same connection on calling newConnection() as long as the connection persists.
+A new connection is established as soon as the current connection is lost.

-The connection factory extends the connection factory from the RabbitMQ standard library and you would use it just as you would use this factory but don't have to care about creating too many connections.
+SingleConnectionFactory extends ConnectionFactory from the RabbitMQ standard library and is used just the same way as the factory from the standard library.
+The only difference: From now on you don't have to care about too many connections being established to a broker any more.

 Creating a single connection factory: